 Animal shelters face a lot of hurdles while caring for and rehoming unwanted pets.
 The most difficult hurdle is euthanasia.

-Every year, 2.7 million pets in animal shelters in the United States are euthanized — that’s around 36 percent of pets who enter the shelters.
+Every year, 2.7 million pets in animal shelters in the United States are euthanized — that’s around 36% of pets who enter the shelters.

 Those are difficult statistics to swallow for an animal lover, and it’s natural to want to place the blame for those deaths on the shelters.
 Before pointing the finger, though, consider these 3 major reasons why shelters have to euthanize pets.